Water companies face unlimited fines in crackdown on sewage spills

 Water companies face unlimited fines under government plans to crack down on the sewage blighting English rivers and coastlines.

-Days after it was revealed firms pumped waste for more than 1.75 million hours last year — an average of 824 spills a day - ministers say they want to make polluters pay.
+Days after it was revealed that the firms had pumped waste for more than 1.75 million hours last year – an average of 824 spills a day – ministers say they want to make polluters pay.

-Two years ago, Southern Water was fined £90 million after it pleaded guilty to thousands of illegal discharges of sewage across Kent, Hampshire and Sussex.
+Two years ago, Southern Water was fined £90m after it pleaded guilty to thousands of illegal discharges of sewage across Kent, Hampshire and Sussex.

 Now ministers want to remove a cap on civil penalties for water companies, making fines unlimited.
 The money would be used to clean up waterways.

-Environment Secretary Thérèse Coffey, who has faced calls to resign over the controversy, admitted “more needs to be done" to protect rivers and coastal waters.
+Environment secretary Therese Coffey, who has faced calls to resign over the controversy, admitted that “more needs to be done” to protect rivers and coastal waters.

-“I want to make sure that regulators have the powers and tools to take tough action against companies that are breaking the rules and to do so more quickly,” she said.
+“I want to make sure that regulators have the powers and tools to take tough action against companies that are breaking the rules, and to do so more quickly,” she said.

 “I will be making sure that money from higher fines and penalties – taken from water company profits, not customers – is channelled directly back into the rivers, lakes and streams where it is needed,” she added.